cionkubes/cion/docs/secrets.md

 > default-token-qxcdl   kubernetes.io/service-account-token   3         32d
 ```

 First we will need the decoded CA file so our client can verify the tls connection.
-And we also need the encoded token.
+We also need the encoded token.

 ```bash
 $ kubectl get secret cion-token-79hrs --output=json | jq '.data["ca.crt"]' --raw-output | base64 -d | docker secret create $env.ca.crt -